pocha/django-blog/README.md

 Note that you are accessing the file by adding static/ in the url which tell django to serve static files.

 That's it for this module.
 We'll get into models and get started with blog views in the next module.

+## Lesson 3 - Configure database

+Django stores all the persistent information regarding the website, users and apps in a database.
+So you need to configure the database details in the django_blog/settings.py file.
+For the purpose of this tutorial, we will use sqlite3 database which is a simple file-based database.
+Modify django_blog/settings.py and add the details to DATABASES variable as shown below.

+	DATABASES = {
+		'default': {
+			'ENGINE': 'django.db.backends.sqlite3', # Add 'postgresql_psycopg2', 'mysql', 'sqlite3' or 'oracle'.
+			'NAME': 'C:/workspace/django-blog/django_blog.db',       # Or path to database file if using sqlite3.
+			'USER': '',                      # Not used with sqlite3.
+			'PASSWORD': '',                  # Not used with sqlite3.
+			'HOST': '',                      # Set to empty string for localhost.
+Not used with sqlite3.
+			'PORT': '',                      # Set to empty string for default.
+Not used with sqlite3.
+		}
+	}

+Select ENGINE as django.db.backends.sqlite3.
+NAME should be the full path of the file which would be the actual database.
+If it doesn't already exist django will create it for you. sqlite3 doesn't require user and password so you can leave that blank.
+To update the database with relevant application information run the following command

+	python manage.py syncdb

+## Lesson 3 - Enable site admin interface

+Django provides inbuilt admin interface for every django powered site.
+This interface can be used to control application changes, add new users to the site, etc.
+The admin interface is bundled as a django app (just like our blog app we created above).
+To enable it, modify the django_blog/settings.py file and add django.contrib.admin to the list of installed apps by simply uncommenting the corresponding line in INSTALLED_APPS as shown below

+	INSTALLED_APPS = (
+		'django.contrib.auth',
+		'django.contrib.contenttypes',
+		'django.contrib.sessions',
+		'django.contrib.sites',
+		'django.contrib.messages',
+		'django.contrib.staticfiles',
+		# Uncomment the next line to enable the admin:
+		**'django.contrib.admin',**
+		# Uncomment the next line to enable admin documentation:
+		# 'django.contrib.admindocs',
+	)

+Now you would want to access the admin interface with a specific URL.
+To tell django, which URL should take you to the admin page, you'll have to configure the django_blog/urls.py file.
+Uncomment the highlighted lines in django_blog/urls.py

+	from django.conf.urls import patterns, include, url

+	# Uncomment the next two lines to enable the admin:
+	**from django.contrib import admin**
+	**admin.autodiscover()**

+	urlpatterns = patterns('',
+		# Examples:
+		url(r'^$', 'blog.views.home'),
+		# url(r'^$', 'django_blog.views.home', name='home'),
+		# url(r'^django_blog/', include('django_blog.foo.urls')),

+		# Uncomment the admin/doc line below to enable admin documentation:
+		# url(r'^admin/doc/', include('django.contrib.admindocs.urls')),

+		# Uncomment the next line to enable the admin:
+		**url(r'^admin/', include(admin.site.urls)),**
+	)

+The line url(r'^admin/', include(admin.site.urls)) tells django that any url starting with admin/ should be handled by the admin.site module. [ A module is a python script which is also used by other scripts. ] r'^admin/' is a regular expression (a special kind of string) which matches any string with a specific pattern.
+In this case, it would match any string starting with 'admin/'.
+To update the database with admin app related information, run

+	python manage.py syncdb

+You will be asked to create a superuser or admin account.
+Enter 'yes' and enter the username and password of your choice.
+You will need this to access the admin webpage.

+	C:\workspace\django-blog>manage.py syncdb
+	Creating tables ...
+	Creating table auth_permission
+	Creating table auth_group_permissions
+	Creating table auth_group
+	Creating table auth_user_user_permissions
+	Creating table auth_user_groups
+	Creating table auth_user
+	Creating table django_content_type
+	Creating table django_session
+	Creating table django_site
+	Creating table django_admin_log

+	You just installed Django's auth system, which means you don't have any superuse rs defined.
+	Would you like to create one now? (yes/no): yes Username (leave blank to use 'swapnil'):
+	E-mail address: swapnil.st@gmail.com
+	Password:
+	Password (again):
+	Superuser created successfully.
+	Installing custom SQL ...
+	Installing indexes ...
+	Installed 0 object(s) from 0 fixture(s)

+That's it.
+Your admin app should now be enabled.
+Run the development server

+	python manage.py runserver

+Try accessing it at http://localhost:8000/admin with username and password you just entered.

+## Lesson 4 - Creating models

+Write models
+Sync database

+Write URL

+## Lesson 5 - Write first blog

+## Lesson 2 - Writing views and configure urls

+Views in django are functions that typically return the output you see for a specific URL.
+All the relevant views for an app can reside in the apps's views.py file.
+Each URL is typically handled by a specific view function.